MochiDiffusion/MochiDiffusion/README.md

 - Extremely fast and memory efficient (~150MB with Neural Engine)
 - Runs well on all Apple Silicon Macs by fully utilizing Neural Engine
 - Generate images locally and completely offline
-- Generated images are saved with prompt info inside EXIF metadata
+- Generated images are saved with prompt info inside EXIF metadata (view in Finder's Get Info window)
 - Convert generated images to high resolution (using RealESRGAN)
 - Use custom Stable Diffusion Core ML models
 - No worries about pickled models